-As the world's fourth-largest energy major and an integrated operator working across the entire oil and gas value chain, we aim to produce affordable, reliable and clean energy.
+As a major energy player and an integrated operator across the entire oil and gas value chain, we aim to produce affordable, reliable and clean energy.
 To put this ambition into practice and become the responsible energy major in today's complex environment, we rely on our key strengths, working every day to develop a diversified portfolio and focusing particularly on our expertise in deep offshore production and liquefied natural gas (LNG).

 A global, diversified and balanced oil and gas portfolio

-At Total, more than 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
-In 2017, our teams produced 2.57 million barrels of oil equivalent per day.
+At Total, around 13,000 people in some 50 countries help supply our customers with the energy they need through their commitment every day to oil and gas exploration and production.
+In 2018, our teams produced 2.8 million barrels of oil equivalent per day.